-- > Strongly encouraged to Shelter in Place.
+- When available deliver services remotely, without in-person contact by phone, email, video, or web.

 - > Allowing telework, when possible.

 - > Supporting flexible work schedules.

 Paper Handling - Best Practices

 While the risk of transmission of the virus through paper handling is considered to be low, employees should be provided the option to wear gloves and of course, reminded of the need for frequent hand washing.
 When possible, setting paper received from an outside source aside for 24 hours is reasonable.